Baseflow/full-stack-on-rust/05-orm/README.md

 }
 ```
 ## Repository pattern
 This part is more of a personal preference, but I usually use a repository pattern for my data layer interfacing.
-My controllers and business logic should not be aware on there the data is stored, but rather just know that there is 'a' place (repository) where todo items are stored.
-I should be able to interchange repositories implementations by changing registrations, rather then changing business logic all over the place.
+My controllers and business logic should not be aware of where the data is stored, but rather just know that there is 'a' place (repository) where todo items are stored.
+I should be able to interchange repositories implementations by changing registrations, rather than changing business logic all over the place.
 Again, this is personal, as an ORM already abstracts a lot of stuff for us.
 Don't follow up on my advice if you don't want to.

 Let's create a repository pattern by defining the `Repository<T>` trait.
-It defines a generic astraction for basic CRUD actions on a data source.
+It defines a generic abstraction for basic CRUD actions on a data source.

 #### **`todo_api/src/data/repository.rs`**
 ```rust